hiqbal-postman/test-pipeline-hammad/README.md

 **API:** [OpenWeather](https://openweathermap.org/api) (Current Weather, Forecast, Geocoding).

-**Why:** Real public API with a free tier, requires an API key (good practice for auth in CI), and offers several simple endpoints so we can cover smoke, functional, and error-handling tests in one collection.
+**Why:** This is a real public API that is available quickly which also requires an API key to test out auth, and offers several simple endpoints so we can cover smoke, functional, and error-handling tests in one collection.

 ---